Exclusive: U.N. aviation body to hold safety meeting with IATA, others - sources

 Two ICAO representatives said the MH17 incident had sparked internal debate on whether the agency could one day provide risk advisories, although they did not expect to see any imminent changes.
 Member states have ultimate control over their own airspace and may be reluctant to hand over power to ICAO.

+ICAO Council President Olumuyiwa Benard Aliu issued a letter on Thursday reminding member states that they were ultimately responsible for ensuring aviation safety in their airspace.

+"The obligations of states should not be confused with safety information circulated from time to time by ICAO," he said in a statement.

-In an indication of possible resistance, the United States made clear it was currently "not seeking changes" to ICAO's guidelines" after the MH17 disaster and the disappearance of another Malaysian Airlines plane in March.
+In an indication of possible resistance to the idea of giving ICAO more authority, the United States made clear it was currently "not seeking changes" to ICAO's guidelines after the MH17 disaster and the disappearance of another Malaysia Airlines plane, which had 239 passengers and crew on board, in early March.

 The March incident prompted calls for improvements in the way planes are tracked.